Maestro-111/movies-search-system/README.md

 ### Recommendations

 1) Our system produces content based recommendations.
 It means it will recommend movies only based on the choice of previosuly selected movies.
-2) We use simple cosine similarity equation modified to accept more inputs such as ratings.
+2) We use a combination of cosine similarity and XGB ranker.
+   1) For each movie we use cosine similarity to look for k closes movies.
+   2) Then, for each closest, if user is logged in, we use trained XGB ranker to rank movies based on the user ratings
+   3) If user is not logged in we output 10 from k closest from step 1, else we output 10 from the ranked movies from step 2

 ### Embeddings Storage

-1) To store Embeddings efficiently we use chroma db client for that.
+1) To store Embeddings (that allow image/natural language search) efficiently we use chroma db client for that.

 ### Redis

 1) We use Redis to cache the results from different searches/recommendations.
+2) We use Reddis as a Celery broker
+3) We use Reddis to store the precomputed recommendations

+### Celery (not fully implemented yet)

+1) Recommendation computation is quite time-consuming.
+We use celery to schedule a background task that re-trains XGB and computes recommendations for each user
+2) We store recommendations in Reddis.
+Then, when user wants to see their recommendations, we just retrieve info from Reddis.

 ## Project Set Up